-1 All metals analyses shall be for total recoverable metals, except chromium VI, which is dissolved

-2 If more frequent monitoring of any of these parameters is required by another part of this permit, those sampling results may be used to satisfy Table 4.b. requirements.

-- 3 If chronic toxicity is detected above the Action Levels specified in Table 3 or an acute test fails, the permittee must perform follow-up testing and, as applicable, follow the TIE/TRE processes in Part IV.E of the permit, whether discharging or not.
-See Part IV for additional information on requirements for testing and reporting Whole Effluent Toxicity (WET). - 4 If total chromium exceeds 8 μg/L, the permittee must conduct sampling for chromium VI for the remainder of the permit.
-Otherwise, monitoring for chromium III and/or chromium VI is not required.
+- 1 All metals analyses shall be for total recoverable metals, except chromium VI, which is dissolved - 2 If more frequent monitoring of any of these parameters is required by another part of this permit, those sampling results may be used to satisfy Table 4.b. requirements. - If chronic toxicity is detected above the Action Levels specified in Table 3 or an acute test fails, the permittee must perform follow-up testing and, as applicable, follow the TIE/TRE processes in Part IV.E of the permit, whether discharging or not.
+See Part IV for additional information on requirements for testing and reporting Whole Effluent Toxicity (WET). - 4 Four tests shall be conducted during the permit term: once per year in years 2019, 2020, 2021, and 2022 of the permit term. - 5 If total chromium exceeds 8 μg/L, the permittee must conduct sampling for chromium VI for the remainder of the permit.
+Otherwise, monitoring for chromium VI is not required.